sous-chefs/syslog_ng/documentation/syslog_ng_log.md

 A log statement is the last part of a combination of `source`, `filter` and `destination` resources to create a completed log configuration with syslog-ng.
 Multiple source, filter and destination elements can be passed to the resource as a String Array.

-*The resource does not presently support embedded log statements, this will be added as a future development.*

 ### Example 1 - Basic Log

 ```ruby